 Though he may not be as popular as Kirby, Yoshi perhaps deserves credit for inspiring Kirby’s eating mechanic.
 Released two years before Kirby’s Dream Land, Super Mario World introduced Super Nintendo players to Yoshi, Mario’s rideable dinosaur pal.

 Yoshi’s ability to eat introduces a variety of new mechanics that are not available to Mario alone.
 Yoshi can eat enemies that Mario cannot defeat otherwise, and eating colored shells allows Yoshi to spit fire, slam the ground, or even fly.
-While these mechanics are not as dynamic as the ones Kirby would bring to the gaming scene a few years later, the kernel of the core ideas seem to be present in Yoshi’s character.
+While these mechanics are not as dynamic as the ones Kirby would bring to the gaming scene a few years later, the kernel of the core ideas seems to be present in Yoshi’s character.

 Where Yoshi and Kirby treat eating as a tactical choice, a decision between what ability to use at what points in a level, the Metal Slug series took food as a transformative mechanic in a different direction.